Singhal014/Bridgelabz_prankul_2110991040/readme.md

-Date : 31/01/2025
+Date : 03/02/2025

-Task: Making Register and Login Api
+Task: Making FundooNotes Api
 Progress:

-Register = first name , last name, email, password Login = email,password
+Implement Create using Post with title and discription Implement Read using Get to get all Notes
+Implement Read using Get to get Notes By id
+Implement Update using put
+Implement delete using delete to delete Notes by id